 Leading Provider of Mortgage Insurance.
 Since 1995, we have been the largest private mortgage insurer based on primary new insurance written.
-We believe that, as the industry leader, we will have an advantage in capturing the attractive new business opportunities that we believe are available in today's environment.
+We believe that, as the industry leader, we will have an advantage in capturing the attractive new business opportunities available in today's environment.
 See "- Recent Industry Developments and Outlook."